 - Antonio Geronimo, aged 49, who settled in America from Italy, in 1905

-- Antonio Geronimo, aged 49, who emigrated to the United States from Naples, in 1905
+- Antonio Geronimo, aged 49, who immigrated to the United States from Naples, in 1905

-- Angela Geronimo, aged 36, who emigrated to the United States from Toritto, Italy, in 1916
+- Angela Geronimo, aged 36, who immigrated to the United States from Toritto, Italy, in 1916

 - Giuseppe Geronimo, aged 23, who landed in America from Biscari, Italy, in 1921

-- Margherita Geronimo, aged 21, who emigrated to America from Italy, in 1921
+- Margherita Geronimo, aged 21, who immigrated to America from Italy, in 1921